lhapaipai/symfony-vite-dev/docs/src/stimulus/installation.md

   },
 });
 ```

+If you want to see all available options, see the [reference](/stimulus/reference) section

 If you are using TypeScript.
 Add these type definitions for the `import.meta.stimulusXXX` and `*?stimulus` type imports in an `env.d.ts` file.